uxdiva/drunkfromdancing/docs/_posts/2019-09-01-loup-garou.md

 When she was calm, he whispered softly, “Adina, you mustn’t kill yourself.”

-“And what ‘ave I to live for?”
+“And wat ah 'ave to live for?”

 “Let me show you.”